nathancooperjones/script-character-counts/README.md

     -p 8888:8888 \
     script_scraper /bin/bash -c "pip install -r requirements-dev.txt && bash"

-# now in the container, run unit tests if you'd like
+# now in the container, run unit tests, if you'd like
-pytest -v .
+pytest -v --cov-report term --cov=script_scraper
 ```

 ### Known Bugs / Issues
-- [ ] Sentence count is not reliable yet for most character's dialogue.
+- [ ] Sentence count is not the _most_ reliable yet for some character's dialogue.
 - [X] `non_dialogue_sentence` _might_ not be required for `get_character_dialogue_for_page`...
 - [X] Sometimes, different scene descriptions are counted as characters.
 - [X] When a character speaks in all caps, it is assumed to be a character name.
-- [ ] When dialogue is split so two characters talk at once, that is counted as a single character.
+- [X] When dialogue is split so two characters talk at once, that is counted as a single character.